 Find artist opportunities in and around Vancouver

-The Artists in Communities program supports artists working with communities on issues of joint interest or concern using principles of community cultural development.
-Check out our annual call for artist applications.
+The Artists in Communities program helps artists working with communities on joint interests.
+Check out our annual call for applications.

 Provides Vancouver-based professional emerging artists with low-cost studios for up to three years.